 Obligations of the Landlord and of the Tenant

-Whether a lease or a tenancy-at-will, the tenant must pay rent, follow the rules agreed upon with the landlord, and accept responsibility for any damage to the apartment that is more than just "normal wear and tear" (whether caused by the tenant or caused by a guest of the tenant).
-The landlord must provide an apartment that is safe and clean, in compliance with the rules set forth in the Massachusetts Sanitary Code, and must live up to any promises in the lease or rental agreement.
+Whether a lease or a tenancy-at-will, the tenant must pay rent, follow the rules agreed upon with the landlord, and accept responsibility for any damage to the apartment that is more than just “normal wear and tear” (whether caused by the tenant or caused by a guest of the tenant).
+The landlord must provide an apartment that is safe, clean, and in compliance with the Massachusetts Sanitary Code, and must live up to any promises in the lease or rental agreement.

 In either kind of tenancy, the tenant has a right to occupy the apartment and the landlord may only enter under certain circumstances.
 The landlord must arrange with the tenant in advance to enter the apartment to make repairs, to inspect the condition of the apartment, or to show the apartment to prospective tenants, buyers or real estate agents.
-However, the landlord may enter an apartment without a tenant's approval if it appears that the tenant has abandoned it.
+However, the landlord may enter an apartment without a tenant’s approval if there is a mechanical/repair emergency that has the potential to damage the whole building, or if it appears that the tenant has abandoned the apartment.
+M.G.L. c.
+186, § 15A-F, §16.

-Although it is not a part of any set of laws or regulations, it is important for both a landlord and a tenant to know that they can negotiate with each other over the terms of a lease.
+Although not required by laws or regulations, it is important for both a landlord and a tenant to know that they can negotiate with each other over the terms of a lease.
 In general, the landlord should not rush a tenant to make a decision, and both parties should be very clear about the terms and conditions before either signs the lease.
-Any changes to which they agree should be written down into the lease in pen, making sure to cross out any sections that are changed by the terms of the negotiation.
+Any changes to which they agree should be written down into the lease in pen, making sure to cross out any sections that the landlord and tenant agree to change.